-Gina Young (she/they) is an award-winning writer, director and performer who weaves together movement, music, and queer feminist themes.
-Recent work includes STRAIGHT PLAY (a queer beach blanket musical), which is currently in development with Ammo Theater Writers Lab under Bernardo Cubria; BUTCH BALLET, a movement-theatre piece for a cast of butch women, trans men and nonbinary performers; and the pandemic play ROOM TONE that is making the film festival circuit starring Roberta Colindrez.
+Gina Young (she/they) is an award-winning writer, director, performer and curator.
+Recent work includes STRAIGHT PLAY (a queer beach blanket musical), developed with Ammo Theater Writers Lab under Bernardo Cubria and workshopped with Los Angeles Performance Practice and Son of Semele; BUTCH BALLET, a movement-theatre piece for a cast of butch women, trans men and nonbinary performers; and ROOM TONE, which is making the film festival circuit starring A League of Their Own's Roberta Colindrez.

-In 2016, Gina founded SORORITY, a new works salon for women, trans and queer performing artists that became the hub for queer and feminist performance in Los Angeles, producing hundreds of local artists.
-SORORITY is now moving to a digital format.
-Young is also the creator of Feminist Acting Class, a revolutionary experiment in actor training that has been presented at the Association for Theatre in Higher Education Conference, The Hammer Museum, WTFCon and Directors Lab West.
+In 2016, Gina founded SORORITY, a new works salon for women, trans and queer performing artists that has produced hundreds of artists and become a hub for queer and feminist performance in LA.
+Young is also the creator of Feminist Acting Class, a revolutionary experiment in actor training that has been presented at the Association for Theatre in Higher Education Conference, The Hammer Museum, WTFCon, Directors Lab West, and numerous universities.

 Gina studied Drama at NYU/Tisch.
 She is a member of the Dramatists Guild, Ring of Keys and The Kilroys.
 Their writing has appeared in The New Yorker and The Stranger.
-Up next?
-Gina created and stars in a new show on Serif called BASELINE.
-Her primary interest is queering content and form.
+Their primary interest is queering content and form.